 The eyes on the peacock feathers had the power of detecting and chasing evil spirits.

 Decorative mosaics eventually developed patterns which were entirely meant to obtain an aesthetic effect with no links to real things or mythical personages.
 In essence it was an early form of abstract art.
-You may wish to see an almost identical mosaic at Dion where it was part of a frame.
+See similar mosaics at Cirta in Algeria, Dion in Greece and Salamis on Cyprus.

 Mosaics from Thysdrus at the Museum of Bardo: (left) bulls in the arena; (right) detail of a larger mosaic known as the Cryptogram Chessboard showing dice players

-(left) Wrestlers with the pig-tail hairstyle which was typical of Roman athletes of the IIIrd century (see a similar mosaic at Dion); (right) fresco on a tomb showing a scene of bullfighting (or perhaps a bull-leaping exercise)
+Museum of Sfax: (left) Wrestlers with the pig-tail hairstyle which was typical of Roman athletes of the IIIrd century (see similar mosaics at Dion and at the Baths or Caracalla in Rome); (right) fresco on a tomb showing a scene of bullfighting (or perhaps a bull-leaping exercise)

 Sfax is the second largest city of Tunisia.
 It is situated on the coast some forty miles south of El-Djem.
-Its Archaeological Museum is housed in some rooms of the Town Hall, which are at present (2012) unfit for appropriately displaying their exhibits which mainly come from Thaenae, a nearby Roman town.
+Its collection of mosaics is housed in some rooms of the Town Hall, which are at present (2012) unfit for appropriately displaying their exhibits which mainly come from Thaenae, a nearby Roman harbour.

 The image in the background of this page shows a decorative mosaic in the Museum of El-Djem.
 The pattern is based on peltas, the shields of the Amazons.